petednz/civicrm-user-guide/docs/organising-your-data/profiles.md

 -   Paste the HTML code for the form in a page you've built on your website.
 Get the code at **Administer > Customize Data and Screens > Profiles**.
 Click the **more** link next to your Profile and choose **HTML Form Snippet** from the pop-up menu.
 Copy the code that appears on the next screen and paste it wherever you want.
+(NOTE: You need to enable a setting that allows Profile submissions from external sites for this to be visible.
+To do this go to Administer >> System Settings >> Misc and look for "Accept profile submissions from external sites")

 In WordPress, there is an additional third way.
 When creating or editing a post, click on the CiviCRM button to insert a CiviCRM shortcode into